VM

 Brand Development

-With testing done and having an improved greyscale prototype, I was ready to bring the design into High-Fidelity by developing and applying a brand and visual identity.
+With testing complete and an improved greyscale prototype, I was ready to bring the design into high-fidelity by developing and applying a cohesive brand and visual identity.

-When defining the brand identity, I wanted to keep a feeling that would make users feel calm and relaxed when going through the Refresh app.
-Based of our persona, I focused on users who have never used an app to track their financial budgeting and never learnt much about financial literacy.
+When defining the brand identity, I aimed to create a calming and relaxing experience for users interacting with the Refresh app.
+Based on our persona, I focused on users who are new to budgeting apps and have limited financial literacy.

 Brand Name Exploration